-A Hole in My Heart: I’m Missing Something I Can’t Explain
+A Hole in Your Heart: Is Something Missing?

-Having a hole in your heart is something that may happen to you after a loved one dies, after a breakup, or maybe just after a disappointment.
+Having a hole in your heart can happen after a loved one dies, after a breakup, or maybe just after a disappointment.
+In addition, it’s often closely linked to a loss of the meaning of life.

 The infinite hole in your heart